fortyfortyy/Online-Platform-based-on-Django/README.md

-# Online Platform of Developers search based on Django
+# Online Platform for searching developers based on Django

 ## Basic Overview